 “I’m not telling you it is going to be easy- I am telling you it is going to be worth it.” – Art Williams

 It is OK if you have marriage issues.
-Most people do.
+Most people do have marital conflicts.
 When I asked my grandmother (who was married for over 60 years) for marriage advice, she told me, “Sometimes, it’s work.”
 Well, it didn’t sound that romantic at the time but it does ring true to me now.
 Sometimes marriage will take work, but so does anything worth having!

 I hope you keep working to improve communication in marriage because that is really the foundation for a happy, satisfying marriage with love and romance.
-What do you think the secrets successful marriage are?
-What are your favorite successful marriage quotes?
+Moree effective communication skills are essential to a better relationship.
+What are your favorite communication in marriage quotes?